-Since the fireside inspection will include removal of the exhaust manifold, burner assembly and intake manifold from the Innovation Water Heater, the following replacement gaskets will be necessary for reassembly upon completion of the inspection:
+Since the fireside inspection will include removal of the exhaust manifold, burner assembly and blower-side intake manifold from the Innovation Water Heater, the following replacement gaskets will be necessary for reassembly upon completion of the inspection:

-Part Number Description
+Part No. Description

 GP-18899 Burner Flange Gasket (Qty. = 2)

 81048 Flame Detector Gasket

 81197 Burner Shield Gasket

 81136 Intake Manifold Flange Gasket

-The intake manifold may be hot.
+The blower-side intake manifold may be hot.
 Therefore, allow the unit to cool sufficiently before starting the removal process described in the following steps.